Panda4817/advent-of-code-java/README.md

 # Advent of Code 2024 - Java

 ## Create solution
-- Add a class for the day you are completing named 'Day<day_number>'
+- Add a class for the day you are completing named `Day<day_number>`
-- Make sure class implements Day interface
+- Make sure class implements `Day` interface
-- Add puzzle input as a text file in resources directory named '<day_number>.txt'
+- Add puzzle input to `input.txt` (this file is in gitignore)
-- Add a private data field of chosen type
 - Add tests
-- Add a constructor that runs processData method given an input file name
+- Add a constructor that runs the `processData` method given an input file name
-- Implement processData, part1 and part2 methods of class
+- Implement `processData`, `part1` and `part2` methods of class

 ## Build
 - ```mvn clean install```